dthigpen/dtcraft-datapacks/README.md

 ### refill
 Automatically refill an empty stack of a hotbar item with available stacks from your inventory.

+#### Usage
+Toggle automatic refilling on and off with the command `/trigger dt.refill.toggle`.
+Use items in your hotbar as normal, after the last item is used, the first available stack from your inventory will replace the empty spot.

+### inventory-sort
+A quality of life datapack that will sort your inventory (excluding hotbar) into a defined group ordering.

+#### Usage
+Sort your inventory with the command `/trigger dt.sort`

 ## Utility Datapacks
 The following datapacks are libraries of functions that are intended to be used by other datapacks, and **are not standalone**.